Learn about the factors that can play a role in determining your condition

 The possibility of hidden microbes being a primary underlying factor in chronic fatigue-type syndromes (and also autoimmune diseases ) is hard to ignore, but absolutely determining exactly which microbes are present is nearly impossible.

-Because the types of pathogenic microbes found in Chronic Fatigue/Fibromyalgia syndrome (CF/FMS) thrive inside cells and isolated locations in the body, finding them and eradicating them is a real challenge.
+The types of pathogenic microbes found in chronic fatigue syndrome (CFS) and fibromyalgia thrive inside cells (intracellular) and isolated locations in the body.
+I call them stealth microbes, and finding and eradicating them is a real challenge.

-A positive diagnosis of one microbe does not exclude the presence of other hidden microbes (possibly even some yet to be identified by modern science)…and, they all work synergistically (microbes have been successfully playing this game for a lot longer than we have!).
+A positive diagnosis of one microbe does not exclude the presence of other hidden microbes (possibly even some yet to be identified by modern science).
+They all work synergistically – microbes have been successfully playing this game for a lot longer than we have!

-The microbes involved in CF/FMS have evolved intricate mechanisms of disabling or tricking key parts of the immune system.
+The microbes involved in CFS and fibromyalgia have evolved intricate mechanisms of disabling or tricking key parts of the immune system.
 Some of these mechanisms have been defined, but much is still unknown.
 Each different pathogen has evolved different mechanisms of disrupting immune function.

 What happens to the immune system when a host is infected with multiple low-virulence pathogens simultaneously is a huge question that still remains.
 Likely, this happens more often than not and it may explain variations in symptoms and also variations in Chronic Immune Dysfunction.

-No two patients with CF/FMS are exactly alike
+No two patients with chronic fatigue or fibromyalgia are exactly alike

 Differences are caused by: